ErikSchlyter/alpine-scripts/README.md

     apk add btrfs-progs cryptsetup
     modprobe btrfs

 Partition the SSD for swap and storage.
-Make sure you get the _correct_ device.
+Make sure you get the _correct_ device, and set the preferred amount of swap (96G might be a bit much, but I usually go with 150% of the machine's RAM)

     export DISK=/dev/nvme0n1
     apk add sgdisk